spoddutur/my-notes/solr3.md

 #### Analysis:
 - If we actually observe, Doc4 is the only document with Handlooms term in the title.
 - Doc1, Doc2 and Doc3 have handlooms in tag
-- Lesser tagged Documents got highest scores (Doc1 and Doc2)
+- Documents with lesser tags got higher scores (Doc1, Doc2 and Doc3)
-- Doc3 has got same number of tags as Doc4.
 - Doc4 has Handloom mention in title.
 But title field is longer than tags.
 So, the field-length-norm factor will be lower causing title-match score to be lesser than tags-match score.